 20th Century Fox Distribution

-In a 2017 interview with Entertainment Weekly Gemma Arterton said on Runner Runner (2013) "It made me stop wanting to be an actor.
+In a 2017 interview with Entertainment Weekly, Gemma Arterton said about the film, "It made me stop wanting to be an actor.
 The whole thing wasn't right for me.
 It wasn't the type of thing I enjoyed watching or doing.
 I had a moment where I thought, 'Okay, I got into this because of Michael Haneke and Lars von Trier and now I'm making action movies.'
 Not that I wouldn't ever do [action movies] again but I realized then that it wasn't for me and I decided to do more theater and collaborate with people."
 See more »

 Everyone gambles.
 They may call it something else, like the stock market, or real estate.
 But make no mistake, if you're risking something, you're gambling.
 And if you're gambling, then I'm the guy you want to see.